 Small changes in the right places can have cascading effects.

 While New Year’s tends to be the time when we map out the things that we would like to change in our lives, many of us make goals year round.
 Too often, we charge forth with unbridled enthusiasm, charting a lofty course for our new lease on life.
 In our gusto for huge change, we forget to pay attention to the many small, but powerful levers in our lives.
-Keystone habits can certainly be hard to identify.
-In retrospect though, they can be obvious.
+Keystone habits can certainly be hard to identify in the moment.
+Sometimes it is only in retrospect that we see why they are so powerful.

 Take my morning routine, for example.
-My son wasn’t eager to jump into his snow pants all of a sudden because of a specific book.
-Instead, reading stories was an opportunity to connect with him, which also happens to be the primary way children regulate their strong emotions.
-By connecting first, I was priming my son’s brain with feelings of calm and security so that he could handle the out-the-door routine ahead.
+My son wasn’t eager to jump into his snow pants because of the specific book I read to him.
+Instead, that little shift in our routine meant that I had an opportunity to connect with him before the flurry of morning activity.
+Connection is the primary way children regulate their strong emotions.
+By connecting first, I was priming my son’s brain with feelings of calm and security so that he was better able to handle the out-the-door routine ahead.
+Plus doing it every day (or as often as possible) meant that he could depend on it as part of the routine.

 Five ways to get started:

 - Prioritize connection.
 We human beings are wired to connect.
-Look for simple ways to connect with your kids every day.
+Look for simple ways to connect.
 Make it a routine and watch the effects cascade.

 - Reflect.
 Doing the same thing over and over without results is a recipe for setbacks.
 Look at the big picture to discover what might you be missing?
 What else could you try?
 Are there emotional or physical needs that aren’t being met?